research-ag/motoko-core/README.md

 npm run docs
 ```

-We automatically generate previous for pull requests.
+We automatically generate previews for each pull request.

 ## Contributing